Menopause & Voice Workshops – MARCH 2026 | OXFORD · York · LIVERPOOL

 The Menopause & Voice workshops offer a non-clinical, awareness-based approach to supporting the voice through hormonal change, helping participants develop greater ease, confidence, and vocal stability, without clinical or performance pressure.

-JOIN THE FEBRUARY WORKSHOPS
+JOIN THE MARCH WORKSHOPS

 Voice changes during menopause are real and manageable